 - After you narrow your list of potential lawyers down, you should meet them in person and determine whether they will be able to handle your case.
 Most criminal lawyers offer a free initial consultation, and this is your opportunity to evaluate the lawyer, in addition to getting advice on your legal rights and options.
 There are a few factors that you should take into consideration in your evaluation, including professionalism, personality and cost.
 None of the factors are determinative in themselves.
 However, when assessed altogether, they should serve as a helpful guide in your choice of a defence lawyer.

-- Taking the time to meet with a criminal lawyer will allow you to make a better assessment compared to only speaking to them over the phone.
+- Taking the time to meet with a Toronto Criminal Lawyer will allow you to make a better assessment compared to only speaking to them over the phone.
 By walking into their office, you will be able to analyze some aspects of their personality through seeing what kind of office they practice in, how they treat their staff, and most importantly how they treat you.
 You may also want to consider the lawyer’s staff.
 Does the receptionist greet you with professionalism and courtesy?
 The quality of the staff can often indicate the quality of the lawyer.